wsdot-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns all WSF ferry terminals with IDs, names, abbreviations, and explicitly says it's used to resolve human-readable names to numeric IDs for schedule and space tools.
-This distinguishes it from siblings effectively.
+Description clearly states the tool returns all WSF ferry terminals with IDs, names, abbreviations.
+It distinguishes itself from sibling tools by specifying its role in resolving terminal names to numeric IDs for use by schedule/space tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.